jjstobbe/slack-status-updater/README.md

     - isProduction (set to "true")
     - exchange_username (ie: username@domain.local)
     - exchange_password
+      - If you set this to "" (blank), the bot will ask you for your password when it first tries to log in.
     - exchange_host_url
       - If using O365, use: https://outlook.office365.com
       - If using Exchange/OWA, use: https://my-owa.hostname.com (using your OWA URL)